 Production Process of Liqueurs

-These are the steps in the production of liqueurs:
+The steps in the production of the liqueur:

 1. Extraction of Flavoring